What is Biofeedback?

 Note: Biofeedback as a method for self-regulation can be a very effective tool for dealing with stress, but it is seldom adequate by itself for treating various forms of anxiety.
 Typically, working with a counselor to modify patterns of thought and behavior is needed, and sometimes medication as well.

 You may want to check with your doctor or mental health professional before using the Mind-Body Clinic if you have:

 - Severe or unstable medical illness, including heart a condition or asthma

 - Disorders involving a severe, unstable autonomic nervous system or endocrine/metabolic functions (e.g., diabetes)

-- Significant psychological disorder (e.g., schizophrenia, mania, major depression, paranoia, severe obsessive-compulsive disorder, post-traumatic stress disorder)
+- Significant psychological disorder (e.g., schizophrenia, mania, major depression, paranoia, severe obsessive-compulsive disorder or post-traumatic stress disorder)